01fade/dothh489_ss2015/w02_h01_kynd/README.md

 http://www.flickr.com/photos/kynd/9546075099/

-I added mouse interaction.
+All examples with mouse interaction.
 Depending on x position k and therefore the shape of and gradient change.